-It was the dynamic colors used within his work which inspired me to contact New York photographer Justin Cruz earlier in the month.
+It was the dynamic colors used within his work which inspired me to contact New York photographer Cruz earlier in the month.
 The use of deep blues, reds and purples on, and surrounding his models, draws the viewers eye and attention giving his imagery a vibrancy and energy which beautifully sets them apart.

 'Sam is from Central Asia, and currently an international student in NYC.
 He is a dedicated all-natural fitness enthusiast with a personality like sunshine.
 He can tell you great recipes of food that feed your muscle, and he knows where to score the best Halal food in the City for an occasional cheat meal.'

 In addition to the male form, another inspiration for his work is the city of New York.
-There are clear interconnected elements which weave within Justin's images of models and with his vision of the city.
-Justin captures New York as we see and how we feel it with color, bright lights and the energy of the millions of people who live and work there beating just below the surface.
+There are clear interconnected elements which weave within CV's images of models and with his vision of the city.
+CV captures New York as we see and how we feel it with color, bright lights and the energy of the millions of people who live and work there beating just below the surface.

 'Michael is a college student in the city.
 He had modeled on the New York Fashion Week runway, and he also took acting classes.
 You can tell his acting education is at work when he models for a photo shoot--he has methods he adopts to prepare himself to look a certain way that he wants.
 He is an excellent model with respectful professionalism.'

 CV's passion for taking photos began when he was just a child.
 His photographer eyes evolved as he got older, and CV remember that he was always taking note and paid attention to composition.
 It was during college that he got serious and he and his partner decided to pursue their passion and began studying with the New York Institute of Photography (NYIP).
 It was there his photographer's eye was not only emphasized but also rigorous technique expertise.
 After NYIP, CV and his partner started planning a business which became the stimulus for Cruz Visionnaire.